SkillbookTry free skill

 SkillbookPractical AI skillsfor real work.

-Find a workflow, add your context, and run it in Claude, ChatGPT, or Claude Code.
+Find a workflow, add your context, and run it in ChatGPT, Claude, or Claude Code.
 Use a skill once, or install it permanently as agent behavior.

 1